-The Student Wellbeing Coordinators are concerned with the welfare of students and are available to counsel students with problems and to consult with parents.
+The Student Wellbeing Team are concerned with the welfare of students and are available to counsel students with problems and to consult with parents.
 They are available to students and their families, offering support through individual counselling, group support and in secondary consultation with teachers,

 The counselling services are available to help students with a range of issues that include: